It's Time To Kill The 3 ETF Portfolio

 Fifth, if an investor is paying an asset-based fee for an ETF product, they are paying too much.

-A few months ago, I said "it's time to abandon the asset based fee.
+A few months ago, I said "it's time to abandon the asset based fee."
 Let's classify the three ETF (or five, or whatever; it really doesn't matter) portfolio for what it is - a product.
 So, we should charge for it like you charge for products: a flat fee.
 I recommend $59.
 Oh, if you want rebalancing for that, then it's like buying product replacement insurance: one year $49, two years $74.95 and three years $128.50.

 That's about what it's worth.